-Additional information relating to the Corporation is available on SEDAR at www.sedar.com.
+Additional information relating to the Corporation is available on SEDAR+ at www.sedarplus.ca.
 Financial information about the Corporation's most recently completed financial year is provided in Financial Statements and the corresponding MD&A. Shareholders of the Corporation may request copies of such Financial Statements and MD&A by contacting the Transfer Agent toll-free at 1-844-682-5888.